 As an island girl, the sea has always been important to me.
 It fills my senses and brings a joy reminiscent of being a child.
 The pool is just as enjoyable, especially if there are water slides and flutes!
 It would be interesting to see scientific research done on how swimming impacts the mental health of menopausal women from a variety of ethnic backgrounds.

 Just as important I believe it’s important for more black people to learn how to swim, and enjoy it.
 If anyone deserves a release from time to time it’s us as a people.
-Swimming is excellent for physical and mental wellbeing.
+Swimming is excellent for physical and mental wellbeing, it as important it’s a life skill.

 Do you like swimming?
 How does it make you feel?
 If you don’t know how to swim, why is that?
 Comment below I’d love to hear from you.